-Trump blasts censure idea as House panel prepares impeachment report vote
+Trump blasts censure idea as House panel readies impeachment report vote

 “We aren’t here to talk about impeachment of the president of the United States,” Pelosi said in response to a question.

-Reporting by Steve Holland in London and Susan Heavey in Washington; Writing by Susan Heavey and Paul Simao; Editing by Jonathan Oatis
+Reporting by Steve Holland in London and Susan Heavey in Washington; Additional reporting by Richard Cowan, David Morgan, Patricia Zengerle, Jonathan Landay and Mark Hosenball in Washington; Writing by Susan Heavey and Paul Simao; Editing by Jonathan Oatis